Showing 387 items

 Photograph - Black and White, Frank Wright at a pier, 1920s

 ... ballarat city band..., Frank conducted the City of Ballarat Band, and later... is dressed in the Ballarat City Band uniform and cap.
-Behind him..., Frank conducted the City of Ballarat Band, and later ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
+Behind him... the City of Ballarat Band, and later the Ballarat Soldiers ...Frank Wright was a renown resident of Smeaton, where he was born on 2 August 1901.
 He lived at Laura Villa, and attended Smeaton State School.
 His father William was a gold miner and his mother's name was Sarah.
 Their family won many singing and instrumental awards.
 Frank was tutored by Percy Code and was awarded a gold medal for the highest marks in the ALCM examinations in the British Colonies at the age of seventeen years.
 He became the Australian Open Cornet Champion by the age of eighteen.
 A year later, Frank conducted the City of Ballarat Band, and later the Ballarat Soldiers’ Memorial Band.
 He formed the Frank Wright Frisco Band and Frank Wright and his Coliseum Orchestra.
 These bands won many South Street awards, and Frank as conductor won many awards in the Australian Band Championship contest.
 In 1933 Frank Wright sailed to England to conduct the famous St Hilda’s Band and was later appointed Musical Director of the London County Council, where he organized many amazing concerts in parks, in and around the London district.
 He was made Professor of Brass and Military Band Scoring and conducted at the Guildhall of Music and Drama.
 Frank was often invited to adjudicate Brass Band Championships around Europe, in Australia, including South Street and in New Zealand.
 The Frank Wright Medal at the Royal South Street competition is awarded to an individual recognized as making an outstanding contribution to brass music in Australia.Black and white photograph of a young man with his hands in his pockets, leaning against the bollard of a pier.
 The man is dressed in the Ballarat City Band uniform and cap.
 Behind him the pier extends into the water and in the distance on the far side of the water can be seen a headland with houses and buildings.
 The man is Frank Wright.frank wright, ballarat city band, pier, conductor, brass band -

 Federation University Historical Collection